The 12 Best Ski Resorts in Japan 2022

 How to get to Dynaland from Tokyo

 Because there are no stations or bus stations near Dynaland, you will need to go by car.
-You can expect about a 5 and a half-hour drive.
+The drive will take about 5.5 hours.

-If you do not have access to a car and live in the Kansai region, there is a tour bus that leaves from Osaka that will get you to Dynaland in 4 hours for 5,000 JPY.
+If you do not have access to a car and live in the Kansai region, a tour bus that leaves from Osaka will take you to Dynaland in 4 hours for 5,000 JPY.

 ↑ Go back to the table of contents